 Judy Schachner's drawings are, of course, gorgeous for any Meezer-lover, and in particular I love the expressions (sometimes rather harassed!) on Mama Junebug Jones's face.

-The first book, which is just called Skippyjon Jones, was followed by Skippyjon Jones ...
+The first book, called, appropriately enough, Skippyjon Jones, was followed by...

 Other books (coloring books and sticker stories, as well as early reading books) inspired by the stories, have also been published.